Mo3he/Axis_Cam_Tailscale/README.md

 ### General Improvements

 - [ ] **Accept DNS from tailnet toggle** - Add an opt-in setting to the settings page that passes `--accept-dns=true` to `tailscale up`.
 Defaults to off to prevent Tailscale from overriding `resolv.conf` on cameras that don't need MagicDNS.
+- [ ] **Accept routes toggle** - Add an opt-in setting that passes `--accept-routes=true` to `tailscale up`, allowing the camera to use subnet routes advertised by other nodes in the tailnet.
 - [ ] **Switch to tiny-tailscale binaries** - Evaluate replacing the bundled `tailscale` and `tailscaled` binaries with [tiny-tailscale](https://github.com/iamromulan/tiny-tailscale) builds.
 These combine both into a single binary, strip unused features, and are significantly smaller (~43% reduction), reducing install size and memory footprint across all architectures.

 ---